Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

 Jimmy Butler Insights vs. the Bucks

-- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.

-- He's made 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.
+- He's attempted 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Butler's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Bucks have a middling offense in terms of tempo, ranking 12th with 102.4 possessions per contest.
+- Butler's opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On defense, the Bucks have conceded 113.3 points per contest, which is 14th-best in the league.
+- Defensively, the Bucks are ranked 14th in the league, allowing 113.3 points per game.

-- On the glass, the Bucks have allowed 44.2 rebounds per game, which puts them 20th in the NBA.
+- The Bucks concede 44.2 rebounds per contest, ranking 20th in the league.

-- Allowing 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.
+- In terms of assists, the Bucks are fifth in the NBA, allowing 23.9 per game.

-- Conceding 12.1 made 3-pointers per contest, the Bucks are the 11th-ranked team in the league.
+- In terms of 3-pointers, the Bucks are ranked 11th in the NBA, giving up 12.1 makes per game.

 Jimmy Butler vs. the Bucks